 For the first 14 days: Wear a compression stocking day and night.

 Compression Stockings: The compression stockings are critical to the success of the treatment.
 These are required to be worn immediately after each treatment.
 The stockings should be worn for the first 24 hours and then worn daily during the waking hour for 5 more days.
 We recommend thigh high or pantyhose with 20-30mmHg compression.
-We carry the majority of compression stocking sizes in stock at our office for purchase.
+We carry the majority of compression stockings sizes in stock at our office for purchase.

 Bathing: Remove compression stockings, cotton balls/tape and shower the next day.
 Hot tubs and hot baths should be avoided for one week after sclerotherapy to avoid venous dilation.